-- Wrap all branch pieces in wax paper making sure that the wax paper surrounds the entire bundle, secure with tape to prevent drying and maintain proper humidity.
-(Do not place branches in a sealed plastic bag as it promotes moulding).
+- Wrap all branch pieces in wax paper making sure that the wax paper surrounds the entire bundle, then secure with tape to prevent drying and maintain proper humidity.
+Do not place branches in a sealed plastic bag as it promotes moulding.

-- Place bundle in a paper envelope or paper bag.
+- Place wrapped bundle in a paper envelope or paper bag.

-- Fill out a DED Sample Submission Form (PDF, 113 KB) with your name, complete location or street address, phone number and date sampled.
-Give each sample your own sample code number for your records and include this number after the shipping date on the submission form.
-Code numbers can be as simple as #1 plus municipal initials for the first sample, #2 municipal initials for thesecond etc. (L #1).
+- Fill out a DED Sample Submission Form with your name, complete location or street address, phone number and date sampled.
+Number each sample using your own sample code number for your records and include this number after the shipping date on the submission form.
+Code numbers can be as simple as #1 plus municipal initials for the first sample, #2 municipal initials for the second, etc. For example, L #1.

-- Include any information about the tree or growing conditions in the on the submission form that would be helpful in identifying the problem.
+- Include any information about the tree or growing conditions on the submission form that would be helpful in identifying the problem.

-- All samples should be kept in a cool place until reaching the lab to prevent deterioration.
+- To prevent deterioration, all samples should be kept in a cool place until reaching the lab.

 - Send sample to the Alberta Plant Health Lab (address found on the submission form) using any private courier.
 Send sample early in the week.
 Avoid sending late-week submissions as the sample may deteriorate in transit.

-- Tag the tree to identify it as being tested.
-Make sure the same code number is on the tree, sample and DED Sample Submission Form (PDF, 113 KB)
+- Tag the sampled tree to identify it as being tested.
+Make sure the same code number is on the tree, sample and DED Sample Submission Form.